 Helpful reminders

-- A SHAPES account is required to obtain a Work on Highway ROW permit.
-If a customer does not have access to a computer, WisDOT staff will enter their name and address into SHAPES, which allows us to process their paper application electronically.
+- If a customer does not have access to a computer, WisDOT staff will enter their name and address into SHAPES, which allows us to process their paper application electronically.
 This will take more time since we have to scan the paper application and correspond with them via regular mail.
 If a customer has a friend or relative that can establish an account on their behalf, it would significantly reduce the permit processing wait time.

 - You will not be filling out a replica of a Work on Highway ROW permit form (DT1812) in SHAPES.
 The form fields are the same but just arranged differently on a computer screen.
 Upon permit approval, a customer can download and print a copy of their permit, which will be very close in appearance to the current DT1812 form.